 - Research, inquiry and practice-based evidence inform quality education and care.

-Why should I purchase the code of ethics?
+Why should I purchase the ECA Code of Ethics?

 This is a peer-reviewed, quality assured publication and has been designed especially for our sector.
 Ideally, each staff member will have their own copy to refer to and as it has been priced to recover costs (not for profit) may help with your professional accountability.
 ECA (formally known as the Australian Early Childhood Association) started its Code of Ethics over 28 years ago and this new version is the first to accommodate changes in our sector including the National Quality Framework and National Quality Standard, ensuring that this up-to-date Code of Ethics promotes inclusive practice.

 A variety of resource materials which relate to the Code of Ethics are available through the ECA Shop, a few of note are:

 - Supporting young children’s rights statement of intent (2015 – 2018) is designed to guide educators and professionals working with young children to implement, consider and advocate for young children’s rights in their day-to-day practice.
 Purchase your copy of this online here.